Description

 - Enter a name for the script, then select Next.

-- For Script location, select the folder icon.
-Locate your Powershell script file from where you saved it, then select Open.
+- In Script location, select the folder icon in the entry field.
+Locate the script file you saved in Step 1, then select Open.

 - Set the Run this script using the logged-on credentials toggle to Yes.